NoahBeto/mobile-bat-counter/README.md

 The edge device performs all detection and tracking locally.

-Rather than storing and transmitting full thermal videos, the system publishes bat count measurements:
+Rather than storing and transmitting full thermal videos, the system publishes lightweight bat count measurements through the Sage measurement pipeline:

 ```bash
 env.count.bat = <number_of_detected_bats>
 ```

+Measurements are sent through PyWaggle to the local Sage message broker running on the edge node.
+The Sage runtime then forwards these measurements to the Sage cloud platform, where they can be stored, visualized, and analyzed over time.

-These measurements can be collected over time to create nightly population datasets for ecological monitoring and long-term analysis.
+These measurements can be collected into nightly population datasets for ecological monitoring and long-term analysis.

 ---